BaronJake/bowlingResults/README.md

 1 bowler (bowler J dataset) has a statistically significant difference in bowling scores when compared to the other bowlers.
 A few outliers exist for each bowler by checking the Boxplots.
-Moving average data is interesting and shows slight improvement over the course of the season, and where scores dipped or increased over intervals.
+Moving average data seems to be more interesting and descriptive than lineare regression.
+It shows slight improvement over the course of the season, and where scores dipped or increased over intervals.